katelloyd83/sound-fundamentals/modules/week-2/_posts/2001-01-20-DAW-in-studio.md

 For most of this semester, you will utilize these standard control mechanisms to work with your DAW.

 However, controllers in the studio may also include the use of digital controllers.
 These digital controllers allow the producer/artist/engineer to interact with real-time data.
-These devices often do not have the actually ability to effect audio directly, instead they could be thought of as expensive computer mice, as they are specialized control surfaces.
+These devices often do not have the actual ability to effect audio directly, instead they could be thought of as expensive computer mice, as they are specialized control surfaces.
 Some examples include;

 - a MIDI piano-style keyboard
 - finger-pads